Let’s be honest, you’re probably feeling overwhelmed by endless TV brands, models and features.

 That’s a picture from a Reddit user and the problem is called clouding.
-Most LCDs suffer from this and like the most upvoted answer tells us, you should get OLED if this is a problem for you.
+Most LCDs suffer from this and as the most upvoted answer tells us, you should get OLED if this is a problem for you.

-If you go for a LCD display, make sure to check your new TV in a dark room when you get it.
+If you go for an LCD display, make sure to check your new TV in a dark room when you get it.
 A lot of times people watch TV only in bright daylight, just to realize that their TV has a massive clouding problem when they turn it on at night.

 Overall, OLED TVs are much better than LCD in terms of quality.
 That’s why they are more expensive.
-Although the OLED technology also has it’s own flaws which this Redditor shows us:
+Although the OLED technology also has its own flaws which this Redditor shows us:

 This is called burn-in.
 It occurs when there is a constant static image on your screen.
 For instance a logo or some sort of status bar.
 In case you want to prevent that, I think these two Reddit answers are really helpful.